sahilprabhakar73/Pointcloud-rosbag-to-.bin/README.md

 - This node converts the rosbag containing LiDAR pointcloud to .bin file (single frame of LiDAR) which is primarily used for most of the object detection model based on KiTTi dataset.

+Clone this into existing ROS workspace and use catkin tools to build the package and then follow the below listed instructions.

 ## Usage